StanfordSpezi/.github/DocumentationGuide.md

 This document defines the documentation requirement for a Spezi Module and hints and examples on how to best structure your documentation.
 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

+The module MUST conform to this guide within two months after changes have been published to be considered in conformance with this guide.

 The README and documentation of the [SpeziMockWebService module](https://github.com/StanfordSpezi/SpeziMockWebService) are good examples of how documentation can be structured and written.